binkley/modern-java-practices/README.md

 for example, an `if (x)` is changed to `if (!x)`&mdash;, and the unit tests run.
 With good code coverage, there should now be a failing unit test.

-The best option for Java/JVM mutation testing is [PITest](http://pitest.org/).
-It is under active development, does some rather clever things with the production bytecode, and has Gradle and Maven plugins.
-The main drawback is that PITest is _noisy_, so there will be more build output than you might expect.
+The best option for Modern Java/JVM mutation testing is [PITest](http://pitest.org/).
+It is under active development, does rather clever things with compiled bytecode, and has Gradle and Maven plugins.
+The main drawback for your _local build_ is that PITest is _noisy_, so there might be more build output than you might expect.

 After running a build using PITest, to see the mutation report (on passed or failed mutation coverage), open: